podonoghue/T962a_Oven_Controller/docs/README.md

 It consists of a complete replacement for the hardware in a compatible form with software providing extended features.

 **Features**
-* Support the two internal thermocouples
+* Supports the two internal thermocouples
-* Support two external thermocouples
+* Support up to two external thermocouples (with expansion board)
 * Supports up to 10 profiles stored in non-voltile memory
 * The current configuration is also stored in non-voltile memory
 * Uses additional SSD to completely separate the low-voltage and high-voltage components

 **Requirements**